Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 222.  ### Question222
-The Development Team has immediately resolved a bug, which is found in the current Sprint and belongs to an Increment that has already been delivered to the market.
+True or False: The Development Team has immediately resolved a bug, which is found in the current Sprint and belongs to an Increment that has already been delivered to the market.
 Is it a proper behavior?

-- [x] False
+- [x] False.
-- [ ] True
+- [ ] True.

 _[⬆ Back to Top](#table-of-contents)_